 Physics

-Students will be assessed through a combination of coursework, projects, presentations, and written examinations.
-Regular assignments and mock tests will help track progress and prepare students for final assessments.
-Emphasis is placed on both theoretical understanding and practical application to ensure a comprehensive evaluation of each student’s abilities.
-Feedback will be provided throughout the course to support continuous improvement and academic success.
+Students are assessed through a combination of coursework, presentations, laboratory reports, and written examinations.
+Regular assignments help to track progress and prepare students for final examinations.
+The programme focuses on both theoretical understanding and practical application, ensuring a well-rounded evaluation of each student’s abilities.
+Feedback is provided throughout the course to support continuous improvement and ensure academic success.

-Our students go on to study at some of the top universities in the UK, making the University Foundation Programme (UFP) a trusted pathway to outstanding higher education destinations.
+Our students progress to study at leading universities across the UK, making the University Foundation Programme (UFP) a trusted pathway to high-quality higher education.

 To find the complete tuition fees breakdown, click here.